SFEley/em-aws/README.markdown

 # EventMachine::AWS #

-**EM::AWS** is a thin Ruby wrapper for making calls to Amazon Web Services.
+**EM::AWS** is a thin Ruby wrapper for making calls to [Amazon Web Services][AWS].
 It transparently signs requests, automatically retries on server errors, and unwraps XML responses into simple attributes.
 Unlike most other AWS libraries, it _does not_ provide an object model for any of Amazon's services.
 It simply makes API calls and exposes the responses.
 Other gems or applications can build on this generic foundation to construct whatever higher-level model is appropriate for their needs.

-It also differs from other EventMachine libraries by offering a fully synchronous mode that _does not require_ EventMachine to be running.
-(The method call simply starts and stops EM behind the scenes.)
+It also differs from other [EventMachine][EM] libraries by offering a fully synchronous mode that _does not require_ EventMachine to be running.
+(The query call simply starts and stops EM behind the scenes.)
 This mode is less efficient but makes it easier to use **EM::AWS** in non-evented frameworks such as Rails.

+At this stage in its development, **EM::AWS** supports the Amazon Query Protocol for the following services:

+* [**SNS** - Simple Notification Service][SNS]
+* [**SQS** - Simple Query Service][SQS]

-At this stage in its development, **EM::AWS** supports the Amazon Query Protocol.
-This is the GET- or POST-based API framework used for virtually every Amazon service _except S3._  Support for S3's idiosyncratic REST API will likely come in a future release.
+Other services will be added shortly, _except S3._  Support for S3's idiosyncratic REST API will likely come in a future release.

 ## Getting Started ##